Syngonium Neon Robusta is a beautiful pink variety of the popular arrowhead vine family.

-That being said, it’s pretty forgiving on the lower end of light conditions too, though – as with all variegated plants – you can probably expect to see some loss of colour in full shade.
+That being said, it’s pretty forgiving on the lower end of light conditions too.
+Though – as with all variegated plants – you can probably expect to see some loss of color in full shade.

-On the flip side, try to keep it out of direct sunlight too.
-The sensitive leaf structures can be prone to scorching in full sun and you’ll want to do everything you can to protect its colours!
+However, that doesn’t mean direct sunlight.
+The sensitive leaf structures can be prone to scorching in full sun (and you’ll want to do everything you can to protect its vibrant colors!).

 The tropical nature of the Pink Syngonium means it likes to be evenly moist, so it’s going to appreciate regular water.

 It’ll do fine if allowed to dry out a little between waterings, but if you see it drooping then it’s getting too thirsty.